tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Evr_Persisting_Real_Time_Data.md

 * What is data persistence?

-  **Answer:** Data persistence is the concept of saving data to a database so as to have a reliable copy of data that is *persisted* rather than transiently stored in-memory.
+  **Answer:** Data persistence is the concept of saving data to a database so as to have a reliable copy of data that is *persisted* rather than transiently stored as in-memory data structures.

 Open the solution file and walk through the following with the class: